 We built a new health clinic comprising a 230 sqm outpatients facility connected to a 75sqm maternity unit.

 The clinic was designed with a logical flow of patients in mind.
 Starting with registration followed by consultation, treatment and pharmacy.
 We also included a generous, covered waiting area.

 After talking to the local women we decided to locate the maternity ward in a separate building, away from the hustle of the main clinic.
 The layout of the maternity ward provides a calm, spacious environment for women before, during and after delivery.
 38 babies have been delivered at the clinic in 2018 as of August.

 In 2017 a total of 10,799 individuals made use of the clinic!

 The Under 5s clinic has around 50/60 consultations each week.

-This has been developed to help those who are diagnosed with HIV.
+The ‘ART’ lab was established in 2018 with USAID money funding to serve those who are diagnosed with HIV.
 Of those tested at the clinic, 8/10 individuals are found HIV positive, meaning this expansion is invaluable.

 The Mutaba Health Clinic owns the entire plot, leaving room for further expansion.